HTTPArchive/almanac.httparchive.org/src/README.md

 Are you sure you wish to attempt to fix these?
 [Y/n]
 ```

 If you lint again you should see most of the errors are fixed.
-Note that not all errors can be autofixed and some will require manual intervention.
-But autofixing is useful for the simple errors.
+Note that not all errors can be autofixed and some will require manual intervention but autofixing is useful for the simple errors.
+So while it's generally OK to run the `fix` command, do run the `lint` command when all clean to make sure the `fix` command didn't miss any issues.

 ## Generating Ebooks